MehulPol/MehulPol/README.md

-# Hi there! 👋 I'm Mehul Pol
+# Welcome to my GitHub!
+I'm Mehul Pol

-## 📊 Data Enthusiast | 📈 Aspiring Data Scientist
+## 📈 Aspiring Data Scientist & Sports Analytics Fanatic

 I am a recent UVA undergrdauate, currently pursuing a Master's in Data Analytics for Science at CMU graduating in May 2026.
 My interests lie in data analysis, sports analytics, data visualization, and computational problem-solving.